 The fragile peony is a fixture in contemporary and classic bouquets.
 It’s easy to see why – this plant has a fragile, unassuming beauty that lets it steal the show without being overbearing.

-However, did you know that the peony is actually entrenched in deeper symbolic meaning?
-This flower is shrouded in mythological allure and valued for its symbolic meaning along with its medicinal and ornamental uses.
+However, did you know that the peony plant is actually entrenched in deeper symbolic meaning?
+This flower is shrouded in mythological allure and valued for its symbolic peony flower meaning along with its medicinal and ornamental uses.

 What Does The Word ‘Peony’ Mean?